Dynamic Variation:

 From 1814 to 1905, Norway was in a union with Sweden.
 As a result of the industrial revolution, people had started to wear the same clothes, often black dresses and suits.
 In their search for a symbol of independence, Norwegians had to look back in history to find a national identity.
 People looked to old handicraft traditions all across the country to find colours, designs, and patterns that represented traditional Norwegian culture.
 They were inspired by dresses, rose painting and woodcarving traditions from the old farming society and integrated all of these elements in the bunads we know today.

 “The bunad is revived and reconstructed from old Norwegian folk traditions.
-What sets the Norwegian bunad apart from other folk costumes is that it's popularly worn by the general public,” explains Anne Kristin.
+What sets the Norwegian bunad apart from other folk costumes is its popularly worn by the general public,” explains Anne Kristin.

 The special tradition Norwegians have for wearing the bunad through more than 150 years is even nominated to the UNESCO World heritage list.